 The tickets are priced based on your location inside the theater.
 So the closer you are to the stage, the more it will cost.
 For instance, a preferred ticket will cost more than sitting in the reserved section.

-On most nights, tickets start around $50 and go up to about $120.
-There are nominal fees, though, like processing and service fees added to each ticket’s cost.
+On most nights, tickets start around $50 and go up to about $110.
+There are other fees, though, like processing and service fees added to each ticket’s cost.

 Now, when you’re looking at ticket options, the theater seems pretty big.
 Because of this, you might get concerned that some seats will be too far away.

 I had the same worry, but I was pleasantly surprised when I arrived.
-The theater was smaller than I expected.
+The venue was smaller than I expected.
 And looking around, I couldn’t find a bad location.

 So no matter where you get seats, you should still have a great view.
 Plus, Mat’s crew does a ton of video work, so even if you’re in the back, you’ll be able to see the acts close up on the screen.